-A CHW counsels the mother of a sick child in Tshopo province (Photo credit: Kate Holt/MCSP) to address challenges linked to DRC's health information system (HIS).
+Key information on iCCM has been integrated into the national District Health Information System 2 (DHIS2) since its introduction in 2014.
+In September 2017, members of the child health TWG attended a regional workshop, Improving Routine Data for Child Health in National Health Information Systems, in South Africa and developed a country action plan to address challenges linked to DRC's health information system (HIS).
 The action plan focuses on improving the use of data at the source, improving data quality, strengthening HIS governance via decentralization of certain functions, reviewing existing data platforms, and improving accountability and ownership for data collection and utilization at the community level.
-As a follow-up, a database and a web portal are being developed by the child health TWG, and a set of priority child health, IMNCI, and iCCM indicators were selected in the first quarter of 2018 to constitute the dashboard-over half are based on data directly extracted from the DHIS2.
-Mobilizing and allocating resources rationally The development of DRC's Global Financing Facility (GFF) investment case, which started in 2015, is a good illustration of the newly coordinated strategy for resource mobilization (Figure 5).
+As a follow-up, a database and a web portal are being developed by the child health TWG, and a set of priority child health, IMNCI, and iCCM indicators were selected in the first quarter of 2018 to constitute a dashboard-over half are based on data directly extracted from the DHIS2.

+Mobilizing and allocating resources rationally

+The development of DRC's Global Financing Facility (GFF) investment case, which started in 2015, is a good illustration of the newly coordinated strategy for resource mobilization, showing complementarity of funding sources to address critical public health challenges (Figure 5).
 The country was among the first approved to receive GFF support for its national health development plan.
 The process involved officials from the prime minister's office and four ministries (health, finance, planning and interior) as well as the World Bank and child health TWG members.
-The approved investment case covers 14 provinces (of 26) with the worst health and socioeconomic indicators, with a proposed budget of US \$2,6 billion for the period 2016-2020.
-A total of nearly US \$900 million is budgeted for reproductive, maternal, newborn, child, and adolescent health essential package of services and US \$84 million is budgeted for increasing the coverage and quality of nutrition interventions.
-Figure 5.
-Quote from SEM Dr. Oly Ilunga Kalenga, Minister of Public Health, DRC5
+The approved investment case covers 14 provinces with the worst health and socioeconomic indicators, with a proposed budget of US \$2,6 billion for the period 2016-2020.
+A total of nearly US \$900 million is budgeted for the reproductive, maternal, newborn, child, and adolescent health essential package of services and US \$84 million is budgeted for increasing the coverage and quality of nutrition interventions.

-5 Global Financing Facility.
-2017.
-Democratic Republic of Congo.
-Accessed May 2018. https://www.globalfinancingfacility.org/democratic-republic-congo The child health TWG played a critical advocacy role in the programming of GFF resources, reviewed the investment case, assessed gaps in relation to newborn and child health, and advocated for additional resources to scale-up iCCM and IMNCI and improve supply chain coordination.
-Results and Lessons Learned to Inform Future Scale-up Efforts Institutionalization of strengthened health systems
+The child health TWG played a critical advocacy role in the programming of GFF resources, reviewed the investment case, assessed gaps in relation to newborn and child health, and advocated for additional resources to scale-up iCCM and IMNCI and improve supply chain coordination.

+Results and Lessons Learned to Inform Future Scale-up Efforts